sanjiv576/Kotha_Khojau/README.md

 - Users can make a new account using their phone number and e-mail
 - A notification is given to rewriting the phone number if it detects a shortage in the number of digits
+- Member type must be specified to register which allows the admin to determine the user’s intentions for using the application
 - Account verification through email address.
 - Users can update, view and add information in Profile.
 - Find vacant roomshostels/buildings/flats in expected locations, price range and room services.